fireeye/fireeye-python/README.md

 [![Python versions supported](https://img.shields.io/pypi/pyversions/fireeyepy.svg)](https://pypi.python.org/pypi/fireeyepy)

 # FireEye Client Library for Python
 This is the Python client library for all things FireEye API.
-Currently it only supports FireEye's Detection On Demand but will have support for other FireEye API's soon.
+The current list of supported APIs and endpoints is limited but growing every day.

 Installation
 ------------